jdmonin/JSettlers2/doc/Readme.developer.md

 The last commit for the release updates VERSIONS.txt with the final build number, with a commit message like: Version 1.1.14 is build OV20120930
 Then: git tag -a release-1.1.14 -m 'Version 1.1.14 is build OV20120930'

-You can also see an overview of commit comments in the git log histories of src/java/resources/version.info.in and VERSIONS.txt.

 The github repo includes the full JSettlers2 CVS history formerly hosted at http://sourceforge.net/projects/jsettlers2/ through 2012-09-28.